dannycrief/python-voice-assistant/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/dannycrief/python-voice-assistant)
 - Sarah Voice Assistant is a Python voice assistant project on SpeechRecognition, pyttsx3 and GoogleAPI
-- Sarah knows to read data from your Google Calendar (from first running you'll be redirected to Google login page), read email from your Gmail, build road using Google Maps, open browse, and write data to file .txt using notepad.exe
+- Sarah knows to read data from your Google Calendar (from first running you'll be redirected to Google login page), read email from your Gmail, open browsers, write data to file .txt using notepad.exe and many interesning things 😉

 ## Installation
 - Clone project